todogroup/ospology/ospo-book/content/en/02-chapter.md

 ## Applying This to Your Organization
 ### Assess the Value of Open Source Use

 Organizations may underestimate how much they already depend on the usage of open source.
-Several studies analyze the usage of open source software in the industry.
-For example, the *Synopsys Open Source Security and Risk Analysis Report 2024*[2] finds that the average software project consists of 77% open source software.
-Additionally, a *Harvard Business School study*[3] estimates that the supply-side value of widely-used open source software is $4.15 billion, while the demand-side value is much larger at $8.8 trillion.
-Moreover, a study by OpenForum Europe[4] estimates that open source software contributes between €65 to €95 billion to the European Union’s GDP and promises significant growth opportunities for the region’s digital economy.
+Several studies analyze the usage of OSS in the industry.
+For example, the *Synopsys Open Source Security and Risk Analysis Report 2024* [2] finds that the average software project consists of 77% OSS.
+Additionally, a *Harvard Business School study* [3] estimates that the supply-side value of widely-used OSS is $4.15 billion, while the demand-side value is much larger at $8.8 trillion.
+Moreover, a study by OpenForum Europe [4] estimates that OSS contributes between €65 to €95 billion to the European Union’s GDP and promises significant growth opportunities for the region’s digital economy.

 Assess this value for your own organization by taking steps such as:

-- Collecting information about what open source software is used by your development and operations teams.
+- Collecting information about what OSS is used by your development and operations teams.
-- Getting a clear view of what open source components are in the commercial software you buy or services you use, ask vendors for what open source software they use, e.g. by requesting Software Bill of Materials (SBOMs).
+- Getting a clear view of what open source components are in the commercial software you buy or services you use, ask vendors for what OSS they use, e.g. by requesting Software Bill of Materials (SBOMs).
 - Assessing the cost savings of current open source use by evaluating what it would cost if you had to replace it with commercial alternatives.
 - Evaluating how using existing open source components can increase the speed of innovation or engineering agility.